Many refugees are as reliant on their mobile phones as the rest of us. More often than not, it’s the primary — or only —

 In just 4 months, the Facebook page had more than 30,000 page likes and more than 20,000 engaged users.

-In September 2018, Khabrona.Info won an EQUALS Award in the Access category, which recognized the tool for improving women and girls’ access to digital technology.
+In September 2018, Khabrona.Info won an EQUALS Award in the Access category, which recognizes the tool for improving women and girls’ access to digital technology.

 Providing refugees with necessities like food and water is still vital, too.
 But the sheer scale of the global refugee crisis calls for bold solutions that go beyond traditional aid.
 And mobile technology like Khabrona.Info is one of those solutions.

 With more information in their hands, refugees are empowered to make better choices for themselves and their families, with a support network to encourage them along the way.

 Khabrona.Info is the Jordanian instance of the global Signpost initiative.
 Mercy Corps and the International Rescue Committee (IRC) co-developed Signpost in 2015 to address the pressing need for reliable information amongst migrants and asylum seekers arriving in Greece and the Balkans.
 The initiative is supported by Cisco, Google, Microsoft and TripAdvisor and has reached 1 million users.

 How you can help